arcus/education_modules/.github/ISSUE_TEMPLATE/docs_update_checklist_v1.md

 ---
-name: Checklist for updating modules
+name: Checklist for updating modules to v1
 about: Checklist for updating a module to comply with docs.md v1
 title: Docs v1 Update Checklist
 assignees: ''